What is a machine? – 3 idiots machine definition breakdown

 Fig.1 Arrow Keypad

-Fig.2 What LED pattern should appear when button is pressed
+Fig.2 LED pattern that would appear when the corresponding button is pressed

 • Arduino Uno